Arunabh-Sen/employee-management-system/README.md

+A feature-rich web application for managing employee tasks efficiently, designed for both administrators and employees.
+Admin Dashboard:
+Manage employees and their tasks with categorized statuses: New, Active, Completed, or Failed.
+View a detailed summary of tasks for each employee.

+Employee Dashboard:
+View assigned tasks and update their statuses as accepted, completed, or failed.
+Keep track of personal task progress.

+Authentication: Separate login credentials for admins and employees.
+Tech Stack: HTML5, CSS, Tailwind CSS, ReactJS

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.